 Our customers set demanding specifications for product performance, reliability and cost.
 Most of our government contracts and subcontracts provide for a predetermined, fixed price for the products we make regardless of the costs we incur.
 Therefore, we must absorb cost overruns, notwithstanding the difficulty of estimating all of the costs we will incur in performing these contracts and in projecting the ultimate level of sales that we may achieve.
 Our failure to anticipate technical problems, estimate costs accurately, integrate technical processes effectively or control costs during performance of a fixed-price contract may reduce the profitability of a fixed-price contract or cause a loss.
+Given the current inflationary environment, we have and may continue to experience material and labor cost increases at a higher rate than what we have historically experienced.
 While we believe that we have recorded adequate provisions in our financial statements for losses on our fixed-price contracts as required under GAAP, there can be no assurance that our contract loss provisions will be adequate to cover all actual future losses.